jupyter-book/jupyter-book/docs/faq.md

 - Tabs, grids, and cards

 For authoring details, see our [MyST Markdown tutorial](./authoring/mystmd.md).

+### Should I use Jupyter Book or MyST directly?

+Since Jupyter Book 2 is built on MyST, you might wonder which to use.
+Currently, the difference is minimal - both use the same CLI commands and configuration.
+Over time, we imagine that:

+- Jupyter Book will remain focused on **out-of-the-box functionality for end-users**
+- The MyST Engine will focus more on **flexible, hackable building blocks for applications like Jupyter Book**

+However for right now, Jupyter Book is essentially a Python wrapper around MyST that makes installation easier.

+**Use Jupyter Book if:**
+- You want a simpler "batteries included" experience for creating books
+- You're familiar with Jupyter Book 1 and want to continue that workflow
+- You primarily create books and similar long-form documents
+- You prefer working in a Python environment (e.g., `pip install`, Python-based workflows)

+**Use MyST directly if:**
+- You prefer working with `Node.js/npm` tooling
+- You need cutting-edge MyST features before they're in Jupyter Book
+- You want maximum flexibility and control over the MyST toolchain

 ### Will Jupyter Book 1 continue to be maintained?